 To begin stropping, use one of the hooks on the strop to hang it on a drawer.
 Then hold the handle at the bottom using your left hand, pulling tight.
 Grab your razor by its handle and lay it flat along the farthest end of the strop.

-Keep your strokes slow and even.
-Draw the blade towards you with its edge facing away.
-To draw it away from you, rotate the razor and have the edge pointing to you.
+Keep your strokes slow and even, using only the weight of the razor.8 Draw the blade towards you with its edge facing away.
+To draw it away from you, rotate the side of the blade and have the edge pointing to you.
 Begin with 15-20 strokes, and continue more if it is not sharp enough to your liking.

 You will know that you are doing it right when black marks appear on your leather.
 These are the metal that came off from the blade onto your strop.